The Florida Asset Protection Trust.

 - The inability to change provisions or beneficiaries in the future.

-The irrevocable trust, you have chosen does not suffer from any of the traditional problems discussed above.
-It is an Irrevocable Pure Grantor trust (IPUG™).
-With the iPug™ many of the advantages that are traditionally only found with a revocable trust can be provided in an irrevocable trust.
+While our Florida Asset Protection Trust is an irrevocable trust, this trust does not have any of the traditional problems that are discussed above nor it is a “self-settled trust” as defined by the IRS.
+Because the Florida Asset Protection Trust is not self-settled, there is no 10 year lookback on transfers in the case of a bankruptcy.
+The Florida Asset Protection trust that we use is an Irrevocable Pure Grantor trust (IPUG™).
+With this special type of Florida Asset Protection trust many of the advantages and flexibilities that are traditionally only found with a revocable trust can be provided while maintaining the strong asset protection that can only be accomplished with an irrevocable trust.
 Some may ask, why should we use an irrevocable trust instead of a revocable trust.
-Here is a summary of the reasons that the iPug™ trust is superior to the revocable trust and does not pose the problems that a traditional irrevocable trust presents:
+Here is a summary of the reasons that our Florida Asset Protection trust is superior to the traditional revocable trust and does not pose the problems that a traditional irrevocable trust presents: